thotluna/me.eladio.feijoo.javadesignpatterns/README.md

 ### Structural
 - **Adapter:** The function of this pattern is solvated that two classes with incompatible interfaces can be used.
 In this case, we have a Round Hole class that is a form circular, and we have a Square peg record with form square.
 The Square class implement width method, while the Round Hole class consume get Radio.
 For solvent this problem, to create a Square Adapter class that extend Square Record and add getRadio method, taking over the delivery of the getRadio method to Round Hole class.
+-
+- **Bridge:** It is about separating the abstraction from the implementation.
+In this case, we have a TV and a smart remote control.
+By implementing an abstract remote class that implements the common functions of a remote control and making the device interface an attribute of this class, it allows us to extend many types of equipment by many types of remote controls.